-Papua New Guinea Vision 2050 (Vision 2050) is the country's unified strategic vision for socioeconomic growth that aims to build a "Smart, Wise, Fair, Healthy and Happy Society."
+PNG's climate change and development strategies are embodied in a series of policy and planning documents which operate at various levels.
+At the apex of this hierarchy is Papua New Guinea Vision 2050, a broad policy document which sets out a strategic vision for development and growth.
+Vision 2050 is the country's unified strategic vision for socioeconomic growth that aims to build a "Smart, Wise, Fair, Healthy and Happy Society."
 Vision 2050 identifies the main challenge of socioeconomic growth to be shifting an economy dominated by the mining and energy sectors, which together represent over 80 percent of PNG's export revenue, towards agriculture, forestry, fisheries, eco-tourism and manufacturing by 2050.
 Environmental sustainability and climate change represent one of seven pillars of Vision 2050, and many of the targets for achieving environmental sustainability and addressing climate change relate to REDD, including:

-- Reduce greenhouse emission by 90 percent to 1990 levels; - Establish a Sustainable Development Policy in all sectors, especially forestry, agriculture, mining, energy and oceans by 2015; - Develop mitigation, adaptation and resettlement measures in all impacted provinces by 2015; - Conserve biodiversity at the current five to seven percent of the world's biodiversity; - Establish a total of 20 national reserves, wilderness areas and national parks.
+• Reduce greenhouse emission by 90 percent to 1990 levels;

+- Establish a Sustainable Development Policy in all sectors, especially forestry, agriculture, mining, energy and oceans by 2015; - Develop mitigation, adaptation and resettlement measures in all impacted provinces by 2015; - Conserve biodiversity at the current five to seven percent of the world's biodiversity; - Establish a total of 20 national reserves, wilderness areas and national parks.